7ahiry/7ahiry.github.io/_posts/2015-06-04-my-git-tutorial.markdown

 ```

 Now that we are satisfied by the modificatio made in the branch test, let us
-include/merge the modifications in the branch master
+include/merge the modifications in the branch master and look at your
+`readme.md` file.

 ```
     git merge test
+    car readme.md
 ```